 Our base rate is established with reference to commercially recognized interest rates, industry conditions regarding the extension of margin credit, and general credit conditions, and unless otherwise stated is the then applicable Fed Funds Rate as of the end of the preceding month plus 2.5%.
 The annual rate of interest is subject to change without prior written notice in accordance with changes in the base rate.
 Interest is computed monthly on the average debit balance during the month.
-Settlement date debit balances and free credit balances in the cash account will be applied to the margin account balance if the margin account balance.
-A cash account free credit balance will increase the amount of margin to be charged.
+Settlement date debit balances and free credit balances in the cash account will be applied to the margin account balance if the margin account has a debit balance.
+A cash account settlement date debit balance will increase the amount of margin to be charged.
+A cash account free credit balance will reduce the amount of margin interest to be charged.
 If, during the month, there is a change in interest rates, separate charges will be shown on your statement for each interest period under the different rate.